gesistsa/sweater/README.md

 The original implementation assumes equal size of S and T. This assumption can be relaxed by pooling the standard deviaion with sample size adjustment.
-The function `sweater_es` does it when S and T are of different length.
+The function `weat_es` does it when S and T are of different length.

 Also, the effect size can be converted to point-biserial correlation